 Combined with Order & Pay, there is an ever-growing stable of intuitive software on the market to ensure guests can enjoy a seamless experience and hospitality can join the tech revolution: Point of Sale systems, customer reviews, reservation management, table booking, contactless check-in, property managements systems, membership clubs, loyalty schemes, event management.
 At Ordamo, we pride ourselves on our integrations: none of us are as smart as all of us.
 With different digital systems all working in tandem, you can gain a holistic, 360 view of your customers and your venue.
 Ultimately, you can save money, stay engaged with guests, and drive more revenue with a sophisticated mobile app.

-At the beginning of the year, it might have been easy to say that this tech is the stuff of the future, but, after twelve months of disruption and the innovation it has necessitated, the future is now.
+At the beginning of last year, it might have been easy to say that this tech is the stuff of the future, but, after twelve months of disruption and the innovation it has necessitated, the future is now.